Sevcik v. Sandoval: District court decision

+In the district court, Chief Judge Robert C. Jones ruled on November 26, 2012, that Nevada’s laws reserving civil marriage to opposite-sex couples and refusing to recognize same-sex marriages from other jurisdictions did not violate the Equal Protection Clause.
+He granted summary judgment to the defendants, determining that the challenge did not overcome existing precedent and that the state’s interests were rationally related to the challenged statutory and constitutional provisions.
 On November 29, Jones ruled against the plaintiffs.
-He held that "the present challenge is in the main a garden-variety equal protection challenge precluded by Baker....
+He held that "the present challenge is in the main a garden-variety equal protection challenge precluded by Baker...
 The equal protection claim is the same in this case as it was in Baker, i.e., whether the Equal Protection Clause prevents a state from refusing to permit same-sex marriages."

 Jones also analyzed the plaintiffs' other arguments "so that the Court of Appeals need not remand for further proceedings should it rule that Baker does not control..."
-He identified the discrimination Nevada makes between marriages the state does and does not recognize as a distinction based not on gender, which would require him to use intermediate scrutiny, but on sexual orientation, stating that the state maintains "heterosexual superiority ... by relegating (mainly) homosexual legal unions to a lesser status".
+He identified the discrimination Nevada makes between marriages the state does and does not recognize as a distinction based not on gender, which would require him to use intermediate scrutiny, but on sexual orientation, stating that the state maintains "heterosexual superiority... by relegating (mainly) homosexual legal unions to a lesser status."

 He found that only the rational basis standard applies to distinctions based on sexual orientation, relying on High Tech Gays v.
 Defense Industrial Security Clearance Office (1990).
-He explained his agreement with that case's determination that "homosexuals are not a suspect or quasi-suspect class" requiring a higher standard of review because "where no lingering effects of past discrimination are inherited, it is contemporary disadvantages that matter for the purpose of assessing disabilities due to discrimination.
+He argued for the case's determination that "homosexuals are not a suspect or quasi-suspect class" requiring a higher standard of review because "where no lingering effects of past discrimination are inherited, it is contemporary disadvantages that matter for the purpose of assessing disabilities due to discrimination.
 Any such disabilities with respect to homosexuals have been largely erased since 1990."
-He also argued that homosexuals have gained significant political power, citing the rarity of anti-homosexual messages in the national media and attributing the president's acceptance of same-sex marriage to "the homosexual-rights lobby".
+He also argued that homosexuals have gained significant political power, citing the rarity of anti-homosexual messages in the national media and attributing the president's acceptance of same-sex marriage to "the homosexual-rights lobby."
 He disputed the Second Circuit's finding in Windsor v.
 United States (2012) that homosexuals are a politically powerless class: "The question of 'powerlessness' under an equal protection analysis requires that the group's chances of democratic success be virtually hopeless, not simply that its path to success is difficult or challenging because of democratic forces."
-He states that no action should be taken on unclear Constitutional rules, such as "equal protection of the laws", which is a vague clause of the Constitution whose enforcement is "a usurpation of democratic governance via judicial whim—a judicial practice much in vogue today".
-Having determined that there is no clear Constitutional prohibition, he cited a concurring opinion in Frontiero v.
+He states that no action should be taken on unclear constitutional rules, such as "equal protection of the laws," which is a vague clause of the Constitution whose enforcement is "a usurpation of democratic governance via judicial whim—a judicial practice much in vogue today."
+Having determined that there is no clear constitutional prohibition, he cited a concurring opinion in Frontiero v.
 Richardson that the Supreme Court should not decide sensitive issues at the very time they are under consideration.